fluentpython/lispy/workshops/thoughtworks2021/pycon-us-2022.md

 ## Abstract

-Why isn't if a function?
+Why isn't `if` a function?
-Why does Python need to add keywords from time to time?
+Why does Python need to add keywords like `yield` or `async` from time to time?
 What precisely is a closure, what problem does it solve, and how does it work?
 These are some of the fundamental questions you'll be able to answer after this tutorial: an interactive exploration of Peter Norvig's `lis.py`–an interpreter for